brightsoftdev/MGBox/README.markdown

 ## Setup

-1. Add the MGBox folder to your project
+Add the MGBox folder to your project
-2. That's it

 ## Example Usage